 How do We Find Fibroids?
 What do They Look Like?

 The fibroid specialists at USA Fibroid Centers are interventional radiologists who specialize in treating uterine fibroids and adenomyosis through minimally invasive procedures and medical imaging.
-There is a vast array of tools used to diagnose and treat fibroids such as: advanced ultrasound technology, magnetic resonance imaging (MRI), x-ray, or hysteroscopy.
+There is a vast array of tools used when diagnosing uterine fibroids such as: advanced ultrasound technology, magnetic resonance imaging (MRI), x-ray, or hysteroscopy.
 At USA Fibroid Centers, our doctors use ultrasound imaging and may order an MRI if further information is needed.

 When a patient comes to our centers a comprehensive initial consultation is performed.
 In addition to a history and physical examination, an ultrasound is performed to look at the uterus.
+This is important for diagnosing uterine fibroids.
 Ultrasound (or sonogram) is a great way to take a quick look for fibroids.
 Ultrasound machines are small and available in every USA Fibroid Center.
 They are painless, non-invasive, and only take a few minutes.
 An example of a uterus on ultrasound looks like the picture below; the red outline depicts the uterus.

 Ultrasound machines use sound waves to generate their images.
 The sound waves are sent into the body where they bounce off of internal organs and based on how the sound waves return to the machine, a picture is generated.
 In the above picture, you can see that the uterus is dumbbell shaped with many, different layers.
 Sometimes an ultrasound gives the doctor all the information that is needed; however, other times a more detailed picture of the uterus is needed to accurately identify the size and location of the fibroids.
 If the doctor needs more information about the characteristics of the fibroids, an MRI is performed.